minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 The final task of creating a boefje is adding the docker file to the boefjes' Make file.
 This file is located in boefjes/Makefile.
-Inside the *images* rule.
-We have to add our boefje's docker file.
+Inside the *images* rule, we have to add our boefje's docker file.
 This is as simple as adding a single line.
 Here is how that would look like.

 **BEFORE**